schemdraw can be installed from pip using

 In general, parameters that control what is drawn are passed to the element itself, and parameters that control how things are drawn are set using chained Element methods.
 For example, to make a polarized Capacitor, pass polar=True as an argument to Capacitor, but to change the Capacitor’s color, use the .color() method: elm.Capacitor(polar=True).color(‘red’).

-Using a Jupyter Notebook in inline mode is recommended for the easy interactive creation of circuit diagrams.
-If your schematics pop up in an external window, set Matplotlib to inline mode before importing schemdraw:
+When run in a Jupyter notebook, the schematic will be drawn to the cell output after the with block is exited.
+If your schematics pop up in an external window, and you are using the Matplotlib backend, set Matplotlib to inline mode before importing schemdraw:

 For best results when viewing circuits in the notebook, use a vector figure format, such as svg before importing schemdraw: